12 Welding Tips for Beginners: Master Arc Welding Basics

 2. Match Amperage to Electrode and Material Thickness 🔥

 Amperage controls penetration, bead profile, and the heat input to the job.
-Too low and the bead will be cold and sit on top of the metal with poor fusion; too high and you’ll burn through thin stock or create excessive slag and undercut.
-Each electrode has a recommended amperage range printed on the packaging — use that as your starting point.
+Too low and the bead sits on top with poor fusion.
+Too high and you burn through thin stock or create excessive slag and undercut.

 General amperage guidelines for stick welding on mild steel (approximate):